gridlocdev/v/README.md

 > If you encounter any problem, please create a new
 > [issue](https://github.com/vlang/vls/issues).

-The plugin for JetBrains IDE (IntelliJ, CLion, GoLand, etc) at the moment is the best choice if you want a great V development experience.
+The plugin for JetBrains IDE (IntelliJ, CLion, GoLand, etc.) at the moment is the best choice if you want a great V development experience.
 You can see all its features in
 [its documentation](https://plugins.jetbrains.com/plugin/20287-vlang/docs/syntax-highlighting.html).